apache/qpid-broker-j/doc/developer-guide/src/main/markdown/code-guide.md

     void setVariableName(Type newValue)
     ```
     Exceptions should be used to report any failure to get or set a value.
-    The "@param" description should detail any assumptions made by the implementation,
+    The `@param` description should detail any assumptions made by the implementation,
      for example: "Specifying a null value will cause an error to be reported".
 9. Method definitions should be indented 4 spaces more than their enclosing class [mandatory].
 10. All non-private methods should be preceded by a javadoc comment specifying what the method is for,